 Professional planners direct the development of cities, towns, neighbourhoods and regions.
 They are frontline workers on many of society’s most engaging issues including climate change, suburban sprawl and planning with Indigenous communities.
 Planners work with citizens, developers and elected officials to create great places that optimize the use or preservation of society’s environmental, economic, social, cultural and aesthetic assets.
+The USask Regional and Urban Planning Program prepares students to work toward achieving several of the United Nations Sustainable Development Goals to create a more sustainable and better future for all, especially Goal 11: Sustainable Cities and Communities.

-Planners direct and coordinate the allocation of land, resources, infrastructure, facilities and services in order to create distinctive, resilient places and healthy, vibrant, sustainable new neighbourhoods.
+Planners direct and coordinate the allocation of land, resources, infrastructure, facilities and services in order to create distinctive, resilient places and healthy, vibrant, sustainable cities, towns, reserves and regions.
 They revitalize aging neighbourhooods and commercial areas and undertake economic development planning and place-marketing for rural and urban communities.
 Their work includes maximizing travel mode choices and access to homes, work, retail, social and community services.
 Planners proactively address climate change issues, energy conservation, protection of water source and supplies and conservation of natural areas.
 Planners bring life to cultural and heritage features, facilitate social integration and ensure safe, comfortable and enjoyable public spaces for all by working with diverse communities of citizens and especially with First Nations and Métis peoples.

-Professional planners use their skills in design, community engagement, policy analysis and government processes, economics, planning and development law, geomatics, conflict resolution, public speaking and applied research to link knowledge with action.
+Professional planners use their skills in design, community engagement, policy analysis and government processes, economics, planning and development law, geomatics, conflict resolution, public speaking and applied research to lead challenging conversations that link knowledge with action.
 Planning is an exciting vocation and a rewarding profession.
 Many planners have meaningful careers in the public sector, such as at urban or rural municipalities, provincial or federal government departments and conservation authorities.
 Many also pursue careers in the private sector, working for planning consulting firms or real estate development companies.
 Others start their own development or planning consulting companies and thrive on the challenges of entrepreneurship.
 Some planners pursue further education and careers in areas such as architecture, public policy and environmental management.

 To prepare students to become strong planners equipped to meet the challenges of society, the Regional and Urban Planning (RUP) Program has distinguished itself as a strong interdisciplinary professional program.
 Our students are a creative, connected, talented and versatile group.
 They have to be in order to assume leadership roles in tackling society’s most important and complex issues that stretch well beyond the boundaries of any single discipline.
 We encourage RUP students to take advantage of international study and exchange programs to learn about planning in other places.